Spectrum of invariant measures via generic points: Introduction

-Here, we address two variants of our motivating question.
-First, we would like to check if the spectrum of a measure could be recovered from behaviour of a generic point.
-We are inspired by results obtained by Lenz and his coauthors \cite{Lenz,LSS}.
-We note that \cite{Lenz,LSS} use a more general setting of ergodic topological dynamical systems given by actions of locally compact, $\sigma$-compact abelian groups on metrizable compact spaces.
+First, we would like to check if the spectrum of a measure could be recovered from the behaviour of a generic point.
+We are inspired by results obtained by Lenz and his co-authors \cite{Lenz,LSS}.
+We note that \cite{Lenz,LSS} uses a more general setting of ergodic topological dynamical systems given by actions of locally compact, $\sigma$-compact Abelian groups on metrisable compact spaces.
 On the other hand, \cite{Lenz,LSS} concentrate on systems with discrete (pure-point) spectrum.
 In particular, \cite{LSS} contains a characterisation of ergodic systems with discrete spectrum via the existence of Besicovitch almost periodic points.
-Inspired by these results, and using the Wiener--Wintner ergodic theorem \cite{Assani22}, we define regular Wiener--Wintner $\mu$-generic points.
-Roughly speaking, a point $x$ is Wiener--Wintner generic for $\mu\in\MT(X)$ if \eqref{eq:ergodic-aver} holds and the Wiener--Wintner theorem is satisfied along the orbit of $x$ for every continuous $f\colon X\to\R$.
+Inspired by these results, and using the Wiener--Wintner ergodic theorem \cite{Assani22}, we define Wiener--Wintner $\mu$-generic points. {\red Either Wiener-Wintner or Fourier-Bohr, why both?} Roughly speaking, a point $x$ is Fourier--Bohr generic for $\mu\in\MT(X)$ if \eqref{eq:ergodic-aver} holds and the Wiener--Wintner theorem is satisfied along the orbit of $x$ for every continuous $f\colon X\to\R$.
 The latter means that for every $\xi\in\bS^1$ the following limit exists